persistenceOne/persistenceCore/contrib/local/README.md

 Scripts for running local net locally

+## Prerequiest
+For any of the types bellow, need to build the local clients
+* From root dir `persistenceCore/`
+* Run `make build`: This will create the binary at `./build/persistenceCore`

 ## In system
-* First build the binaries with `make build` in root directory.
 * Change directory into `cd contrib/local`
 * `make`: Runs cleanup, `setup.sh` script, start node.
   * Initiate the gensis file
   * Override the config params
 * Above command will be blocking, hence advised to run in a separate terminal
 * Run test commands
-  * `make run-gov-contract`: Create proposal via proposal, vote on the proposal, and initiate the contract, run test commands
+  * `make run-cw20-govinit`: Create cw20 contract in wasm via a proposal, instantiate the contract via proposal as well, run test commands
 * `make clean` cleanup

 ## In Docker
+* Change directory into `cd contrib/local`
-* `make docker-setup`: Pull the core image, and run `make` command, run in background
+* `make docker-setup`: Pull the core image, and run `make` command, run in background, export ports to local host
-* `make docker-exec`: Open and bash shell into the background container, can run further test commands there
+* Then you can connect to the chain running in docker at localhost
-  * `make run-gov-contract` inside the container
+* Run `make run-gov-contract` from `contrib/local` file on local system
 * `make docker-clean`: Cleanup the containers after testing
+* Optionally: `make docker-exec`: Open and bash shell into the background container, can run further test commands there

 ## Permissionless wasm
 By default the chain runs with wasm as a permissioned module where all the contracts